 You can also use the Health Help Now website or download the app, which helps people find the right service in Kent and Medway for their health needs, especially when they need medical help fast but it is not a life-threatening emergency.
 Health Help Now lists common symptoms and offers suggestions for treatment.
 The site lists Minor Injuries Units and Urgent Care Centres too as well as pharmacies and GP walk-in centres.

 We have an A&E department at Maidstone Hospital and an A&E and Trauma Unit at Tunbridge Wells Hospital.
-We treat patients who have suffered a recent injury or accident, or who have developed a sudden illness.
+We treat patients who have suffered a recent serious or life-threatening injury or accident, or who have developed a sudden illness.
 All A&E departments use a priority system where the most seriously or critically ill patients are seen first.

 Time spent in A&E